zaboople/essay/Software/OOP.md

         function void sort(SuperTree tr, boolean forwardsBackwards){....}
     }

-This last change attaches our manipulation functions to the struct itself, allowing a new way of calling `insert()`:
+This last change attaches our manipulation functions to the struct itself.
+This gives us a new way to call `insert()`:

             SuperTree st=new SuperTree;
             st.insert(st, "hello")

-This `st.insert()` creates a kind of namespacing; when reading this, I know where to look for `insert()` (as does the compiler) because the syntax clearly indicates that it is part of the SuperTree struct itself.
+This `st.insert()` creates a kind of namespacing; when reading this, I know where to look for `insert()` (as does the compiler) because the syntax clearly indicates such.
 If there are other inserts in scope, we've eliminated scope ambiguity about which one is being used.
 This is our most complex syntax enhancement so far, but it's still quite reasonable.

 When functions are attached to a struct like this, they are often called "methods" instead of "functions", but it doesn't really matter what you call them.